datokrat/datokrat.github.io/README.md

-# A HTML/JS/CSS-only medium for knowledge management and transfer
+# A medium for knowledge management and transfer (HTML5/JS/CSS only)

+*The ability to "write" in a medium means you can _generate_ materials and tools for others. [...]
+In print writing, the materials and tools you generate are rhetoical; they demonstrate and convince.
+In computer writing, the tools you generate are processes; they simulate and decide.* -- Alan Kay in [User Interface: A Personal View (page 5)](https://numinous.productions/ttft/assets/Kay1989.pdf)

 Crosscutt is the software that powers my personal blog.
 Here are the key facts you should know.